 We truly believe that the heritage education work we are doing here at Project Archaeology can help save the world.
 We strive to protect the human past and honor the memories of past people by connecting teachers and students to the past through archaeological discovery.
 Students discover other cultures and develop cultural understanding which is essential for living in a pluralistic society.
 Now approaching our 30th anniversary, Project Archaeology continues to expand its programs and lessons to communities across the nation.
 It is our mission to help preserve archaeology and promote cultural understanding through educational experiences like those in the examples above.

 In order to fulfill our mission and provide materials and services to educators throughout the nation, we rely on the generosity of individuals and businesses for additional support.
 Without the assistance of public service-minded individuals, just like you, we would not be able to serve educators with high-quality education materials and professional development each year.

 We ask that you make a commitment to support our mission by making a donation through the link given below.
 Your generosity will make a difference to educators and their students nationwide by allowing us to continue our work of engaging students through the multidisciplinary science of archaeology!

-The link below will take you to our donations page through the Montana State University Foundation.
-If you would prefer to send a check, please write to us at the address below or email Crystal Alegria at firstname.lastname@example.org and we will gladly mail you a prepaid envelope and form.
-Remember that every donation makes a difference, regardless of size.
+The link below will take you to our donations page through the Southern Utah University Project Archaeology Fund.
+If you would prefer to send a check, please write to us at the address below.

 Thank you in advance for preserving archaeological sites, protecting the human past, and honoring the memories of past people through education.